AldenSiaZhengHeng/20196637_software/README.md

 # This file will explain each of the files that has been created

+# Library require
+1. This hybrid chatbot system is built with Node.js, html/css and jQuery
+2. Please ensure you have installed below library before:
+    - Node.js

 # Summary
 1. This project is to simulate a real-life customer service chatbot to compare and evaluate several handover strategies method in different scenarios created.
 2. Hence, there is no authentication of customers since the experiment will not require entering any sensitive information but simulate a customer service chatbot.